Inferring the nature of active neutrinos: Dirac or Majorana?: A detailed study of the decay B0 ---> mu- mu+ nu nubar

 \paragraph{Branching ratio and experimental feasibility:} The branching ratios of the back-to-back configuration for Dirac and Majorana cases are estimated to be,

 where $\mathbb{F}_a$ has mass dimension 1 (expressed in GeV), and $\Gamma_B$ is the total decay rate of the $B^0$ meson.
 Adding the $\bar{B}^0$ mode would double the statistics.
-The branching ratios in Eq.~\eqref{eq:branching-ratios} are extremely small, and with about $4.8\times 10^8$ fully reconstructable $B$ decays at Belle~II \cite{Kou:2018nap} it is not possible to observe these back-to-back events.
+The branching ratios in Eq.~\eqref{eq:branching-ratios} are very small, and at present with about $4.8\times 10^8$ fully reconstructable $B$ decays at Belle~II \cite{Kou:2018nap} it is not possible to observe these back-to-back events.
+If in addition to the muon mode $B^0 \,\big(\bar{B}^0\big) \to \mu^-\,\mu^+\,\nu_\mu\,\bar{\nu}_\mu$ one also considers the electron mode $B^0 \,\big(\bar{B}^0\big) \to e^+\,e^-\,\nu_e\,\bar{\nu}_e$, \textit{the statistics could be increased four fold}, such that the next generation of $B$ factories might start to investigate these.
 One would probably require a very high-luminosity $B$ factory to experimentally probe this back-to-back configuration.
+Note that the $B$ decay considered here is only one out of many possible modes that can be exploited which we discuss in more detail in Sec.~\ref{sec:other-decay}.
+Therefore, the apparent experimental difficulty of observing our example $B$ decay must be considered in this context.